-DEFINITION: This element is used to record air bag availability and deployment.

-RATIONALE: Necessary to evaluate the effectiveness of air bags and other occupant protection equipment, especially at a time when air bags are becoming standard equipment.

-Code 01 Not applicable - used when there was

-no air bag available for this person.

-Code 02 Airbag turned off - used when there

-is indication that any air bag for this occupant's position was manually switched off and did not deploy.

-Code 03 Not deployed - used only if the

-vehicle is equipped with an air bag(s) for this occupant's position, but it (they) did not deploy in the crash.

-Code 04 Deployed front of person - used when

-driver or front-seat passenger's air bag is out of its cover and protruding into driver compartment.
+availability and d RATIONALE : Ne of air bags and or his element is used to record air bag eployment. cessary to evaluate the effectiveness ther occupant protection equipment, Code 06 Deployed both front/side - used when more than one air bag deploys from front and side into occupant compartment.
+Bag is fully or partially deflated or inflated. especially at a tir equipment. ne when air bags are becoming standard Code 07 Deployed curtain - used when the curtain air bag is out of its cover and Code 01 Not applicable - used when there was no air bag available for this person. protruding into driver or passenger compartment.
 Bag is fully or partially deflated or inflated.
+Code 02 Airbag turned off - used when there is indication that any air bag for this occupant's position was manually switched off and did not deploy.
+Code 98 Other deployment (explain in narrative) - used when a knee air bag, air belt, or other new air bag technology is deployed.
+Code 03 Not deployed - used only if the vehicle is equipped with an air bag(s) for this occupant's position, but it (they) did not deploy in the crash.
+Code 99 Unknown - used when this information is unavailable because the vehicle has left scene.
+Code 04 Deployed front of person - used when driver or front-seat passenger's air bag is out of its cover and protruding into driver compartment.
+Bag is fully or partially deflated or inflated.
 Code 05 Deployed side of person - used when

-air bag on side of motor vehicle is out of its cover and protruding into occupant compartment.
+Code 05 Deployed side of person - used when air bag on side of motor vehicle is out of its cover and protruding into occupant compartment.
 Bag is fully or partially deflated or inflated.